graphite-project/carbonate/README.md

 ```
 [main]
 DESTINATIONS = 192.168.9.13:2004:carbon01, 192.168.9.15:2004:carbon02, 192.168.6.20:2004:carbon03
+RELAY_METHOD = aggregated-consistent-hashing
 REPLICATION_FACTOR = 2
 SSH_USER = carbon
 ```

 You should take care to match the list of destination IPs or hostnames to the nodes in your cluster.
 Though its worth noting that the ports and labels are currently not used by carbonate.
 Order is important because of how the consistent hash ring is created.

+You can configure the relay method to be one of "consistent-hashing" or "aggregated-consistent-hashing".
+If omitted, "consistent-hashing" is used by default.
+Use of "aggregated-consistent-hashing" usually requires a rules file to be provided to relevant commands.

 The replication factor should match the replication factor for the cluster.